seatable/seatable-admin-docs/docs/installation/deployment-approach.md

 # Deployment Approach

-A SeaTable Server consists of multipe containers.
+A SeaTable Server consists of multiple containers.
 Therefore let's talk about how you typically install such a system.

 ## Multi-container installations can be intricate